fragrussu/MyRelax/README.md

 MyRelax tools process MRI scans in NIFTI format, as well as other MRI sequence parameters that are passed in the form of text files.
 These can be readily obtained from DICOM fields or from the JSON files associated to NIFTIs when the Brain Imaging Data Structure is adopted ([BIDS](http://bids.neuroimaging.io)).

 # MyRelax: dependencies
-You will need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution) as well as the following third party modules/packages:
+To run MyRelax you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
+Additionally, you need the following third party modules/packages:
 * [SciPy](http://www.scipy.org)
 * [NumPy](https://numpy.org)
 * [Nibabel](http://nipy.org/nibabel)